Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Sometimes you will never get a response from the lender.
 Instead, you’ll need to monitor your credit report to see if any changes are made to your credit report.

-Overall, there’s never a guarantee that these letters will work but it’s usually always worth giving them a try because of how easy they are to write.
+Overall, there’s never a guarantee that these goodwill letters will work but it’s usually always worth giving them a try because of how easy they are to write and the low risk of something going wrong.